vaeryn-uk/vul/README.md

   * `FVulDataPtr` and its typed version, `TVulDataPtr`, provides a bunch of features as a general-use pointer type for rows, so we use this as the only type returned from the repository.

-### Variable Stat & Measure
+### Number functionality

-`TVulMeasure` and `TVariableStat` provide functionality for representing and modifying numeric values in game logic, such as health and stats in an RPG system.
+`TVulMeasure` and `TVulNumber` provide functionality for representing and modifying numeric values in game logic, such as health and stats in an RPG system.

+### UI Notifications

+`FVulUiNotification` and `TVulNotificationCollection` provide an efficient creation and storage of temporary notifications to a player.
+This provides functionality such as:
+* Configuration for how long each notification displays for.
+* Automatic widget creation & removal once the notification expires.
+* Simple API to replace existing content.
+* Extensibility for implementation of different notification types; `FVulHeadlineNotification` is the provided implementation.